KaHIP v3.00 -- Karlsruhe High Quality Partitioning -- User Guide: Abstract

 \section{Abstract}

 This paper severs as a user guide to the graph partitioning framework KaHIP (Karlsruhe High Quality Partitioning).
 We give a rough overview of the techniques used within the framework and describe the user interface as well as the file formats used.
 Moreover, we provide a short description of the current library functions provided within the framework.
+Since version 3.00 we support multilevel partitioning, memetic algorithms, distributed and shared-memory parallel algorithms, node separator and ordering algorithms, edge partitioning algorithms as well as ILP solvers.